simonhm/IPEDS-E-Resources-Report/README.md

 ## Requirements

-This program requires a PHP Hosting: for running this PHP web-based program
+PHP Hosting: for running this PHP web-based program

 ## Installation